 The Chapel and Choir

 In addition to singing at services, the Choir of New College has a busy concert and touring schedule, and has also released over 100 recordings.
-The Organist, Robert Quinney, welcomes enquiries from prospective students and parents of prospective choristers.
+The Director of Music, Mr Robert Quinney, welcomes enquiries from prospective students and parents of prospective choristers.
 More information about the Choir can be found on the Choir of New College website.

 Music has always been a strength of New College, and the Chapel is used by students and external groups for concerts, plays and lectures that form a welcome and diverse contribution to College life.
 Full details of how to book the Chapel can be found in the Concert Guidelines.